ansys/pymapdl/doc/source/contributing.rst

 The main features of our branching model are:

-- The `master` branch is the main development branch.
+- The `main` branch is the main development branch.
 All features, patches, and other branches should be merged here.
 While all PRs should pass all applicable CI checks, this branch may be functionally unstable as changes might have introduced unintended